-Here are a couple of tips to help you increase the effectiveness of your internal links:
+Here are several tips to help you increase the effectiveness of your internal links:

-- Use descriptive anchor text – Anchor text is the highlighted area of the source that contains the link to the target.
+- Use descriptive anchor text, the highlighted area of the source that contains the link to the target.
 When creating anchor text, make sure that you use language that describes the nature of the link target accurately.
 Descriptive anchor text should establish the relevance of the link target to the content that contains the anchor.
-This relevance is important to the user because it let’s them know why clicking the link will be helpful.
+This relevance is important to the user because it lets them know why clicking the link will be helpful.
 It is also important to Google because it establishes the authority of the link.

 - Use links that provide value to a user.
-The primary purpose of internal linking is to give every visitor positive UX.
-Showcase top notch content watch your user signals improve.
+The primary purpose of internal linking is to give every visitor a positive UX.
+Showcase top-notch content and watch your user signals improve.

-- Like internal links, you want to keep your external links relevant to both the source and the target.
+- As with internal links, you want to keep your external links relevant to both the source and the target.

 - You also want to use the same kind of descriptive anchor text that you use when doing internal linking.
 Not too short and not too long.

-Clearly, video is the medium of choice for a large percentage of all Internet users.
-That means that it’s likely that a large percentage of your site’s users are also going to prefer video over any other medium.
-In terms of UX, failing to give them what they want could be a serious mistake, one that affects your reach, your brand and your bottom line.
+Clearly, video is the medium of choice for a large percentage of all internet users.
+That means that it’s likely that a large percentage of your site’s users will also prefer video over any other medium.
+In terms of UX, failing to give them what they want could be a serious mistake, one that affects your reach, your brand, and your bottom line.

 In order to optimize your video content to improve UX, here are a few tips:

-- Don’t rely exclusively on video content – Yes, video is increasingly popular as an informational medium.
+- Don’t rely exclusively on video content.
+Yes, video is increasingly popular as an informational medium.
 However, even people who prefer video will still explore a website before watching video content.
-There’s also people who don’t want to watch videos.
-Therefore, make sure that all of the information contained in the videos on your site is also available in text format as well.
+There are also people who don’t want to watch videos.
+Make sure that all of the information contained in the videos on your site is also available in text format as well.

-- Don’t use auto-play.
-It’s annoying and it universally detracts from your site’s UX.
+- Don’t use autoplay.
+It’s annoying and it universally detracts from your site’s user experience.
 Not convinced?
-As of last month, Google has started to block autoplay videos and will only allow their use under specific, user controlled circumstances.
+Google has started to block autoplay videos and will only allow their use under specific, user-controlled circumstances.

 - Keep your video content short.
-As the chart below demonstrates, users like to watch videos in smaller chunks.
+As the chart below demonstrates, users like to watch videos that are of shorter lengths.

 Humans are visual creatures.
-That’s why video is such a popular format in the Internet.
+That’s why video is such a popular format on the internet.
 However, when looking at the UX big picture, don’t forget the power of imagery.

-When it comes to using images on your site, here’s a few things to remember:
+When it comes to using images on your site, here are a few things to remember:

 - If possible, make image selection a part of the initial design or redesign phase of your site.
-There’s two reasons for this:
+There are two reasons for this:

-- Second, the use of a lot of visual elements – different videos, image formats and font types – can bog down your site’s load time which, as we will discuss shortly, can be a deal breaker for ranking when it comes to Google.
+- Second, the use of too many visual elements — different videos, image formats, and font types — can bog down your site’s load time which, as we will discuss shortly, can be a deal breaker for ranking when it comes to Google.

 - There’s no magic number when it comes to images.
 Every site is different.
 Every audience is different.
-How many images you use, what they are and where they’ll be, is dependent on your firm’s brand, message and outlook.
-Just remember, to vette every image you use for effectiveness, appropriateness and overall look.
-Overly compressed images or images that are too bright, too dark or too small will negatively impact your site’s UX.
+How many images you use, what they are, and where they’ll be on the page, is dependent on your firm’s brand, message, and outlook.
+Just remember to vet every image you use for effectiveness, appropriateness, and overall look.
+Overly compressed images or images that are too bright, too dark, or too small will negatively impact your site’s UX.

-Just like video and images, your users want text that is clear, understandable and easily digestible.
-While, we’ve talked a lot about imagery and video, the written word still contains considerable power.
-Every effective website knows this and uses copy and content that engages, informs and convinces the user to take action.
+Just as they do with video and images, your users want text that is clear, understandable, and easily digestible.
+While we’ve emphasized the importance of imagery and video, the written word still contains considerable power.
+Every effective website creator knows this and uses copy and content that engages, informs, and convinces the user to take action.
 Your website should be no different.

 When considering text, here are a few things to consider: